usbarmory/usbarmory-debian-base_image/README.md

 docker run -it --privileged -v $(pwd):/opt/armory --name armory armory
 ```

+On Mac OS X the build needs to be done in a case-sensitive filesystem.
+Such
+filesystem can be created with `Disk Utility` by selecting `File > New Image >
+Blank Image`, choosing `Size: 5GB` and `Format: APFS (Case-sensitive)`.
+Double
+click on the created dmg file to mount it.

 ## Building

 Launch the following command to download and build the image: